Online Health Chat with Rebecca Starck, MD

 - For management of high-risk pregnancies, maternal-fetal medicine specialists, medical geneticists and neonatologists are available.

 Cleveland Clinic’s birthing hospitals are committed to providing the highest level of birthing care for you and your growing family.
-Lakewood, Hillcrest and Fairview hospitals recently received Baby Friendly Designation from Baby-Friendly Hospital Initiative USA.
+Hillcrest and Fairview hospitals recently received Baby Friendly Designation from Baby-Friendly Hospital Initiative USA.
 The Baby-Friendly Hospital Initiative is a global program sponsored by the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF) to encourage and recognize hospitals and birthing centers that offer an optimal level of care for infant feeding.
-Medina Hospital is in the process of obtaining Baby Friendly designation.

 On Your Health